 For non-convulsive epilepsy, the SSA must observe in your medical record that you experience day or night time seizures that cause odd behaviors, lack of focus, exhaustion, insomnia, or any other symptoms that disrupt daytime activities.
 You must also continue to experience seizures once a week after being treated with medication for a three month period.

-At Berke Law Firm, P.A., we have an experienced legal team who can handle disability claims for epilepsy without a hitch.
+At Berke Law Firm, P.A., we have an experienced disability attorney in Florida who can handle disability claims for epilepsy without a hitch.
 You will get assistance at every step throughout the legal process.
 Due to decades of experience, we can handle complex disability claims.